Only this pageAll pages

 Real-time diagnostics configuration options which are triggered when the PowerOn changes in an active text editor.

-Plus Shows incorrect variable assignments as errors for PowerOn files.
+Plus Shows incorrect variable assignments and invalid data type declarations as errors for PowerOn files.

 Default Value